crcn/node-aster/README.md

 What's this?
 ------------

-A library that makes traversing Abstract Syntax Tree's easy.
+A library that makes traversing Abstract Syntax Tree's easier.

 Why?
 ----